-Norton Children’s Urology staff physicians in Louisville are fellowship trained in pediatric and adolescent urology specialty care.
+The pediatric urologists with Norton Children’s Urology, affiliated with the UofL School of Medicine, are fellowship trained in pediatric and adolescent urology specialty care.
 They have the expertise to treat your child’s meatal stenosis.

-We have state-of-the-art equipment that is unavailable elsewhere in Louisville and Southern Indiana.
+We have state-of-the-art equipment that is not available elsewhere in Louisville and Southern Indiana.
 We also are able to provide sedation.
 Our specialists bring skill, respect and sensitivity to caring for your child’s urological needs.

 In boys, the meatus is the opening through which urine passes at the tip of the penis.
 Meatal stenosis is the abnormal narrowing of that opening.

 The condition may develop at any time during childhood but generally occurs between the ages of 3 and 7.